Restore an earlier presentation version in Keynote on Mac

 Locate the version with the content you want to copy, then click to select the text or objects and choose Edit > Copy (move the pointer to the top of the screen to see the Edit menu).

-In the current presentation on the left, click where you want to place the content, then select Edit > Paste.
+In the current presentation on the left, click where you want to place the content, then choose Edit > Paste.

 If you add a password to a presentation or change an existing password, the password applies only to the version where the password was added or changed and to subsequent versions.